rhaleblian/backstep/README.md

 ## Building using this repo

-Create an empty build directory and symlink this repo into it as a subdir:
+Create an empty build directory and symlink or copy this repo into it as a subdir:

     mkdir my-build-dir
     cd my-build-dir